romilly/heimer-tools/README.md

 ![GOOPy](docs/img/goop.png)

-It's still Alpha sotware, so the API is likely change.
+It's still Alpha software, so the API is likely change.
 It's already functional enough to be useful, however, so my next task will be to publish it on PyPi.